espruino/EspruinoDocs/info/Gadgetbridge.md

 Bangle.js Gadgetbridge app
 ----------------------------

-We have a version of Gadgetbridge for Bangle.js that allows Internet Access and is [available on the Play Store](https://play.google.com/store/apps/details?id=com.espruino.gadgetbridge.banglejs).
+We have a version of Gadgetbridge for Bangle.js that allows Internet Access and is [available on the Play Store](https://play.google.com/store/apps/details?id=com.espruino.gadgetbridge.banglejs) or [F-Droid](https://f-droid.org/en/packages/com.espruino.gadgetbridge.banglejs/).

 To try it go to https://play.google.com/store/apps/details?id=com.espruino.gadgetbridge.banglejs and install straight from Google Play!